eltonsilvamtm/Songout/README.md

 Description:

-An android app that matches your bpm, while exercising, to a song in the same bpm from your account on Spotify.
+An android app that matches your bpm, while exercising, to a song from your favorite playlist on Spotify.

 Technologies Used: